Andy8647/andy-luo-portfolio/README.md

     <meta property="twitter:description" content="Full Stack Developer and Freelance Photographer based in Toronto, passionate about building web applications, learning new technologies, traveling and exploring new places.">
     <meta property="twitter:image" content="https://andy8647.com/website.jpg">
 ```

+### 6. Deployment

+I recommend using [Netlify](https://www.netlify.com/) for deployment.
+It's free and easy to use.
+You can follow the instructions [here](https://docs.netlify.com/site-deploys/create-deploys/#deploy-with-git) to deploy your site.

 ---